briangoodell/briangoodell/README.md

 </div>

 ### Miscalanous Crafting
-I've helped a friend create a fake pool ball to propose to his girlfriend (she used to always steal the 6 ball at his house when they were in high school), engraved the mountains around my uncle's house into wine glasses (another gift), sewed, embroidered, and generally just had fun!
+I've helped a friend create a hollow pool ball in order to propose to his girlfriend (back in high school, she used to always hide the 6 ball at his house), engraved the mountains around my uncle's house into wine glasses (another gift), sewed, embroidered, and generally just had fun!
 <div align="center">
   <table border="0" cellspacing="0" cellpadding="0" role="presentation">
     <tr>